finbox-in/finbox-in.github.io/docs/device-connect/rest-api.md

 1. Call FinBox Insights API
 2. In case the response status is `"in_progress"`, retry after 10 seconds
-3. In case the response status is `"complete"`, receive data as per format mentioned in [this](/device-connect/rest-api.html#insights-api-response) section.
+3. In case the response status is `"complete"`, receive data as per format mentioned in [Insights API Response](/device-connect/rest-api.html#insights-api-response) section.

 ## Insights API Endpoints